Last Updated on November 4, 2021 by Jim Ferri

 Although SoBe extends from that tip up to 24th street, the most famous, and raucous, area is along Ocean Drive.
 The Drive runs along the beach between 5th and 15 streets.

 It’s all quite confusing to anyone booking a hotel online.
-Many unknowingly select a hotel further up-island in Miami Beach miles from the spectacle they’ve come to see.
+Many unknowingly select a hotel further up-island in Miami Beach miles from the spectacle they’ve come to be part of.

 Having lived close to South Beach for years, I’ve visited it countless times, especially when friends and relatives visited.
 Then we had to do the “tourist thing” and had our itinerary down pat.